microsoft/fast/packages/tooling/fast-tooling/src/message-system-service/monaco-adapter.service.spec.md

-# Monaco editor utilities
+# Monaco editor service

-These are spec files for utilities relating to the use of the [Monaco Editor](https://github.com/microsoft/monaco-editor).
+These are spec files for the service relating to the use of the [Monaco Editor](https://github.com/microsoft/monaco-editor).

 ## `MonacoAdapter`